 Light exercise under the guidance and supervision of clinicians is one of the best ways to improve your physical and mental health during the recovery and detox from drug or alcohol addiction.
 In addition to strengthening your muscles and bones, it can help reduce the risk of cardiovascular diseases such as heart attack and stroke.
 It can also decrease the chances of developing Type 2 diabetes, metabolic syndrome, and certain cancers.

 While rehab is effective, it does not guarantee sobriety.
-People in recovery deal with a variety of stressors that can result in drug or alcohol use, including triggers and cravings.
-In fact, many people who complete treatment experience relapse.
+People in recovery deal with various stressors that can result in drug or alcohol use, including triggers and cravings.
+Many people who complete treatment experience relapse.

 Allure Detox is a New Way to Start Your Life Again